JoanChirinos/YoRPG_RPGers/README.md

 # YoRPG_RPGers
-Repository for YoRPG by the RPGers
+Repository for YoRPG by the RPGers-Rohan Ahammed, Joan Chirinos, and Aaron Li

 ## Protagonist Subclasses